 In the case of Costa, they have two types of passenger tickets for their cruises.
 One involves cruises that depart from the United States.
 They require the lawsuits to be filed in Broward County, Florida.
 For those cruises that do not touch a United States port, and sail in the European countries, the lawsuit must be filed in Genoa, Italy.
 Passengers who were aboard the Costa Concordia are faced with a passenger ticket that requires a lawsuit to be filed within one year, as well as for the lawsuit to be filed in Genoa, Italy.

 In addition to the many other terms and conditions contained in the passenger contract that will affect the rights of the cruise ship passenger in pursuing an action for personal injury or wrongful death on a cruise ship, there are also terms and conditions with respect to any claims for baggage loss, or contractual disputes that may exist.

 Call Our Cruise Ship Accident + Injury Lawyers Today

 If you are contacted by a cruise ship passenger for a potential personal injury or wrongful death case against the cruise line companies, you must immediately review the passenger ticket to learn of all the terms and conditions.
 If the passenger does not have his ticket, the passenger tickets can be found online on the websites of the individual cruise ship companies.
 Sometimes it takes a little navigating to find the tickets, but they are on the websites.

-Our firm is a Miami based maritime and admiralty cruise ship and boating accident law firm.
-I’ve been handling maritime cases for approximately 30 years.
+Our firm is a Miami based maritime and admiralty cruise ship law firm.
+Our Florida boat accident lawyers have been handling maritime cases for approximately 30 years.
 Call today at (866) 627-3676 for a free consultation.